-The Company's disclosure controls and procedures are designed to provide reasonable assurance that material items requiring disclosure by the Company in its annual filings, interim filings or other reports filed or submitted by it under securities legislations are recorded, processed, summarized and reported within the time periods specified in the securities legislation and include controls and procedures designed to ensure that information required to be disclosed by the Company in its annual filing, interim filings or other reports filed or submitted under securities legislation is accumulated and communicated to the Company's management, including its Chief Executive Officer ("CFO") and Chief Financial Officer ("CFO"), as appropriate to allow timely decisions regarding required disclosure.
+The Company's disclosure controls and procedures are designed to provide reasonable assurance that material items requiring disclosure by the Company in its annual filings, interim filings or other reports filed or submitted by it under securities legislations are recorded, processed, summarized and reported within the time periods specified in the securities legislation and include controls and procedures designed to ensure that information required to be disclosed by the Company in its annual filing, interim filings or other reports filed or submitted under securities legislation is accumulated and communicated to the Company's management, including its Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO"), as appropriate to allow timely decisions regarding required disclosure.

-As required under National Instrument 52-109, management advises that there have been no changes in the Company's disclosure controls and procedures that occurred during year ended March 31, 2020, that have materially affected, or are reasonably likely to materially affect, the Company's disclosure controls and procedures.
+As required under National Instrument 52-109, management advises that there have been no changes in the Company's disclosure controls and procedures that occurred during the most recent interim period, being the three month period ended June 30, 2020, that have materially affected, or are reasonably likely to materially affect, the Company's disclosure controls and procedures.